 Breweries (and wineries and distilleries, for that matter) always enjoy home-field advantage; that is, the beers and wines tend to taste best when you’re sipping them at the source.
 If that’s the case in Saigon at the moment, however, I question how, say, a can of Passionfruit Wheat is going to taste, out of context halfway across the world in Tennessee, when it’s just okay freshly canned in Saigon.

 Pasteur Street and its marketing guy, in fact, brought those cans along with them to disperse at the 11:15am presentation.
-It was the brewery’s first batch, and I believe somebody said that its Jasmine IPA would next receive the canning (and export) treatment.
+It was the brewery’s first canned batch, and I believe somebody said that the Jasmine IPA would next receive the canning (and export) treatment.

 So what happens, anyway, when Pasteur Street doesn’t win another World Beer Cup award?